oracle/oci-python-sdk/docs/installation.rst

 The Python SDK requires:

-* Python version 2.7.5 or 3.5 or later, running on Mac, Windows, or Linux.
+* Python version 2.7.5 or 3.5 or later, running on MacOS, Windows, or Linux.
-* The Python SDK uses the `Cryptography.io`_ library which requires `openssl`_.
+* `OpenSSL`_ version 1.0.1 or later.
+The Python SDK uses the `Cryptography.io`_ library which requires `OpenSSL`_.
 For details on all Cryptography.io prerequisites, see `Cryptography.io Installation`_.

 In addition, all Oracle Cloud Infrastructure SDKs require: